AbrhamAb/Alx_DjangoLearnLab/social_media_api/README.md

 # Social Media API

 A starter Django REST API for social media-style user accounts.
-It includes a custom user model with bio, profile pictures, follower relationships, token-based authentication, and CRUD APIs for posts and comments.
+It includes a custom user model with bio, profile pictures, follower relationships, token-based authentication, CRUD APIs for posts and comments, likes, and notifications.

 ## Features
 - Custom `User` model extending `AbstractUser` with `bio`, `profile_picture`, and self-referential `followers`/`following` relationship.
 - Token authentication via `rest_framework.authtoken` (tokens issued on register/login and retrievable via `/api/accounts/token/`).
 - CRUD for posts and comments with author-only edits, pagination, and search/order support on posts.
+- Likes on posts with per-user like state and counts.
+- Notifications for follows, likes, and comments.
 - SQLite by default; configurable via Django settings.

 ## Project Structure
 - `social_media_api/` – Django project settings and URLs.
 - `accounts/` – app containing the custom user model, serializers, and auth views.
 - `posts/` – posts and comments models, serializers, viewsets, and routing.
+- `notifications/` – notifications model, serializer, view, and routing.

 ## Setup
 1. (Optional) Create and activate a virtual environment.